sawyerwatts/Checklists/operations.md

 ## Monitoring/Alering

+- Are log levels warning/error/critical relayed to a ticketing system?
 - How many/rate failures/errors is too many over what period?
 - How many/rate successful requests/outputs/sideEffects?
 - Is there monitoring of the various scalability and SLA requirements?